How can companies reduce their carbon footprint?

 1) Reduce the carbon footprint in your supply chain

 Supply chain emissions represent a substantial part of a company’s carbon footprint and policymakers are increasingly scrutinizing them.
-They are also, on average, 11.4 times higher than direct emissions — for some manufacturers and sectors, they will make up the most substantial part of a company’s carbon footprint.
+They are also, on average, 26 times higher than operational emissions — for some manufacturers and sectors, they will make up the most substantial part of a company’s carbon footprint.

 Working with suppliers to measure and reduce supply chain emissions is a crucial step for a company to decarbonize — however, supply chain emissions are tricky to calculate, and the main drivers causing them are often underestimated.
 The World Economic Forum found that the majority of emissions are caused through raw material inputs from heavy industries and land use, despite many companies perceiving transport as the biggest driver.